DJ Awards: History

 The ceremony of 2005 (eighth edition) celebrated the centenary of the "Vacuum Tube" creation, one of the first aspects of primary electronics circuits.
 Ferry Corsten for "Trance", Steve Angello as "Best Newcomer" and Cut Killer for "Hip Hop" were some of the winners featured, with a new Honorary Award being presented to Argentine DJ Alfredo Fiorito for his historic career in the industry, one of the most special moments of that year.

-In 2006 for the ninth edition ¨Nature¨ broke through as the theme and served as an excuse to reward twice over Bob Sinclar as Best House DJ and Best Song of the Year for "World Hold On" together with his vocalist Steve Edwards.
+¨Nature¨ was the theme for the ninth edition of the ceremony, which was held in 2006.
+During the ceremony, Bob Sinclar was awarded twice, Once as Best House DJ, and another award for Best Song of the Year for "World Hold On"; he shared the latter with vocalist Steve Edwards.
 Other special moments of that year would be, after three attempts, the "Best Ibiza Resident" to the Australian Sarah Main with the highest votes in history for this category, and also the "Outstanding Contribution" given to Brasilio de Oliveira creator, among other things, of the party "La Troya".

-2007 saw the celebration of the Awards' tenth anniversary under the theme of "Time".
+The awards celebrated its tenth anniversary in 2007; its theme was "Time".
 Using the graphic reference belonging to the Salvador Dalís painting "The Persistence of Memory", the prizes were handed to the DJs Cristian Varela for "Techno", Mucho Muchacho for "Urban DJ", and David Guetta for "International DJ", amongst others.

-The eleventh edition in 2008 celebrated the awards under the slogan "Do not change the climate, change yourself" with David Guetta as Best House DJ, Valentin Huedo as best Ibiza resident and crowning Mark Knight & Funkagenda with the "Track of the Season" for "Man with The Red Face".
+The eleventh edition in 2008 celebrated the awards under the slogan "Do not change the climate, change yourself".
+David Guetta won for Best House DJ, Valentin Huedo won best Ibiza resident, and Mark Knight & Funkagenda won the "Track of the Season" for "Man with The Red Face".

-2009 was the twelfth edition of the awards and used the theme of ¨Dreams¨ as its subject.
+The awards celebrated its twelfth edition in 2009; its the theme was ¨Dreams¨ as its subject.
 Once again the French king of DJ David Guetta won the "House" category, and Sven Väth for "Techno", Sasha for "Progressive House" and Michel Cleis for his tune "La Mezcla" as "Track of the Season" were some of the winners in a year that has included even more new categories.

 For the thirteenth edition in 2010, the chosen theme was ¨Water¨, which urged everyone to join the onedrop organisation.
 Winners this year included the Swedish House Mafia boys – Axwell, Sebastian Ingrosso and Steve Angello – for the House category, Deadmau5 picked up best International DJ, International Festival was given to Kazantip amongst many others.

 In 2011, the fourteenth edition of this ceremony, "fire" was the chosen theme, which represented the "discovery that changed the world".
 Among the winners were, Axwell for "house", for Tech house, Luciano took the award, Deadmau5 for Electro house and Carl Cox for Techno.

-The 2012, and the fifteenth edition, saw light as chosen as the theme, taking it right back to the beginning...Big Bang!
+The 2012, and the fifteenth edition, saw light as chosen as the theme.
 Winners included Armin Van Buuren (Trance & International), Chase & Status (Dubstep/Bass), Maceo Plex (Deep House), Arty (Newcomer), plus in the Special awards collecting for (Ibiza DJ) Andy Baxter, Tomorrowland won (International Festival) and for Live Performance a new category Lenny Kravitz for his performance at the 2012 Ibiza 123 Festival.